juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 ### Abouts JS/TS...
 Using JS/TS wasn't that bad, but these languages have a steeper learning curve compared with C#, Java, or Python.
 Also, there are some annoyances compared with other languages:
-1. programmers need to type the keyword "await" all the times when they want to access a web component (it's a like tricky to know where you have to put it),
+1. programmers need to type the keyword "await" all the times when they want to access a web component (it's tricky to know where you have to put them),
 2. the use of async and the parenthesis nesting "({})" (sending an empty dictionary of parameters) adds overhead,
 3. programmers have to export functions to make them visible in outside modules,
 4. programmers need to develop knowledge in terms of the ES modules,